lukem512/freecycle/README.md

 ## Usage

 To begin scraping, run the `index.js` file using Node.
-You may wish to modify the blacklist and whitelist arrays inside this file.
+You may wish to modify the `GROUPS`, `BLACKLIST` and `WHITELIST` arrays inside this file.

 `node index.js`